BrickBot/BrickBot.github.io/README.md

 # Welcome to the LEGO MindStorms RCX Hub!
-> “The LEGO MindStorms Robotics Invention System [which included the RCX] is the best-selling Lego set ever.
+> “The LEGO MindStorms Robotics Invention System [which included the RCX] is the best-selling LEGO® set ever.
 Over 1 million of these have been sold globally since their launch.”
 <sup>[1](https://gizmodo.com/everything-you-always-wanted-to-know-about-lego-5019797), [2](https://www.wired.com/2006/01/geeks-in-toyland/)</sup>